 We also supply Pt100, Pt500 and Pt1000 platinum elements in IP68 encapsulated sensors which offer full waterproof integrity.

-Call us today on 01606 871680 to discuss your thermal sensor requirements.
+Call us today on 01606 871680 or complete the Contact us form, to discuss your application’s thermal sensor requirements.
 Using our extensive technical knowledge and innovative supplier base, we will work with you to provide the optimum solution for your product.